Japan-Britain Contemporary Theatre Exchange

 10:00am - 1:00pm Workshop

-In this workshop Tokyo-based live artist, dancer and choreographer Takuya Takemoto breaks down his method based on themes such as ‘landscape’ and ‘perception’?"
+In this workshop Tokyo-based performance artist Takuya Takemoto breaks down his method based on themes such as ‘landscape’ and ‘perception’?"
 The workshop will focus on the landscape of mountainous region of Gunma Prefecture, where Takemoto spent his childhood and participants’ own experiences of nature and landscape.
 Through breathing and movement exercises, we will consider the impact of landscape and geographical conditions on the perception and physical sensations in performance.

 Takuya Takemoto was born in mountainous region in Gunma Prefecture.
 In 2017, he started performing every day with or without audience in community centres in Tokyo.
 He studied performance art and theatre at Musashino Arts University and in his late 20s studied with famous actionist Kubikukuri (also known as ‘The Hangman’).
 Solo performances to date include I saw a newt (2022) at Tooyoka International Theatre Festival, came to see mountains (2021) at Dance New Air.
 In addition to his own performances, he has appeared as an actor and dancer in works by Aya Momose, most recently at Theater der Welt 2023 in Germany, Akumanoshirushi, Yasunori Ikunishi and Megumi Kamimura.
 Parallel to his artistic activities, he also works as a project manager for an IT company.
 He is 2023-24 Saison Fellow 1.

 Stand quietly, listen carefully to the sounds and air around you, and sense the fluctuations between light and shadow.
-Based on the theme of "What does it mean for a person to stand in front of a person in performance?" performance artist, dancer and choreographer Takuya Takemoto reconstructs the relationship between the body and the environment and transform the viewer's perception of space through extremely subtle movements.
+Based on the theme of "What does it mean for a person to stand in front of a person in performance?" performance artist Takuya Takemoto reconstructs the relationship between the body and the environment and transform the viewer's perception of space through extremely subtle movements.

 Takuya Takemoto was born in mountainous region in Gunma Prefecture.
 Since 2017, he has been performing this performance every day with or without audience in community centres in Tokyo.